Assasinphoenix/pyqt5-tutorial/listwidget.rst

 =======
 Example
 =======
-Below is an example of an ListWidget:
+Below is an example of a ListWidget:

 .. literalinclude:: _examples/listwidget.py